 disallowedTools | No | Tools to deny, removed from inherited or specified list |

-model | No | Model to use: sonnet, opus, haiku, or inherit.
+model | No | Model to use: sonnet, opus, haiku, a full model ID (for example, claude-opus-4-6), or inherit.
 Defaults to inherit |

-permissionMode | No | Permission mode: default, acceptEdits, delegate, dontAsk, bypassPermissions, or plan |
+permissionMode | No | Permission mode: default, acceptEdits, auto, dontAsk, bypassPermissions, or plan |

 maxTurns | No | Maximum number of agentic turns before the subagent stops |